 Ok – How do I get setup with Bitcoin lending?

 Step 1.
 Signup to a Bitcoin exchange.
-An exchange is where you buy Bitcoins, which you will then lend to someone else.
+An exchange is where you buy Bitcoins.
 I highly recommend Coinbase* as they’re really easy to use and come highly recommended.
 You’ll pay a transaction fee for using a credit card to buy Bitcoin, however if you live in a SEPA (Single European Payment Area) country, you can actually deposit your initial investment in Euro to Coinbase’s bank account without fees.
 Note that you need a passport, driver’s licence or other form of photo ID to open an account with all reputable Bitcoin exchanges.

 Step 2.
 Sign up for PayPal, if you don’t already have an account.

 Step 3.
 Sign up to the Bitcoin lending website, this is the marketplace that matches lenders and borrowers of Bitcoin.
 The service I use is xCoins.
 You can view their FAQ, if you have further questions.

 Once your xCoins account is setup, you need to send your recently purchased Bitcoins from the exchange (e.g. Coinbase) to your xCoins wallet.
 You can do this in the “deposit” page in your account.